ericgio/react-bootstrap-typeahead/docs/API.md

 ### `<MenuItem>`
 Provides the markup for a Bootstrap menu item, but is wrapped with the `menuItemContainer` HOC to ensure proper behavior within the typeahead context.
 Provided for use if a more customized `Menu` is desired.

-### `<TypeaheadMenu>`
-The default menu which is rendered by the `Typeahead` component.
-Can be used in a custom `renderMenu` function for wrapping or modifying the props passed to it without having to re-implemen the default functionality.

 #### Props

 ##### `option: Object` (required)